DrMOD-330k/Multi-Spectral/README.md

 Data statistics and attribute analysis:
 ![statistic](https://github.com/DrMOD-330k/Multi-Spectral/blob/main/resources/statistic.png)

+# Model Weights
+We utilize a ResNet50 backbone pre-trained on the ImageNet dataset for initialization to accelerate model convergence.
+For MSI input, it’s obtained from ResNet50 based on wavelength interpolation ([425, 490, 550, 600, 660, 725, 780, 880] nm).
+The interpolated weights file will be posted here later.

 # Acknowledgement
 We express our sincere gratitude to the contributors of the [MMRotate](https://github.com/open-mmlab/mmrotate) project.
 The MMRotate codebase provided a solid foundation for our work in multispectral rotated object detection, and its modular design and comprehensive documentation significantly facilitated our research and development process.